-Eventually, Nathan decided to open up his own law firm that focuses exclusively on Immigration law.
-That is how The Law Office of Nathan Christensen P.C. was started.
+Eventually, Nathan decided to open his own law firm that focuses exclusively on immigration law.
+That is how Nathan Christensen P.C. was started.
 Nathan’s goal is to ensure that his clients get the best representation possible at very affordable prices.

 Nathan and Tiffani currently live in the DFW area and have three amazing children, two boys and a girl.